Compare real loan rates that you qualify for with your answers matched to lender rules. No fees, ads, sponsored rates.

 You can apply for an education expenses loan in Australia if you are:

 If you meet the basic eligibility for a loan, you will then need to compare lenders and assess their individual approval criteria.

 To get an education expenses loan you will need to:

 The most important factor when gaining approval is to demonstrate your ability to meet the repayment schedule over the term of the loan.

-If you use our smart form and find a lender you want to apply with, you will be directed to the lender’s website and need to supply all documentation as you normally would when applying for an educational expenses loan, which may include:
+If you take our quiz and find a lender you want to apply with, you will be directed to the lender’s website and need to supply all documentation as you normally would when applying for an educational expenses loan, which may include:

 Yes, education loans are available to international students, provided they reside in Australia and have a source of income.